Manziel is expected to be in uniform on Sunday when all nine CFL teams report to training camp for the first time this year.

-Promised that their names wouldn’t be tied to their comments, here’s what the execs present at the meetings had to say:
+Back in January, general managers and coaches opened up about Manziel and his prospects in the three-down game.
+Promised that their names wouldn’t be tied to their comments, here’s what they had to say:

 “I’ll say this: If he makes it to the CFL, I think he’ll be a good player.
 He’s got a lot to learn and it’s going to be based on what energy he puts into this league.
 If you come into the CFL and you look down upon it and underestimate it you’ll struggle and look really bad.
 There are good players in this league.
 If he comes in with the mindset of wanting to be a good quarterback, one of the elite, then he has a good chance.
 I’m not going to predict whether or not he’s going to be the greatest player to ever play in this league but I think he has a chance to be a good one, provided he puts in the time.
 Because we’ve seen some good ones in this league.” — CFL GM